apache/flink/docs/apis/batch/libs/gelly.md

 The algorithm takes a directed, vertex (and possibly edge) attributed graph as input and outputs a new graph where each vertex represents a group of vertices and each edge represents a group of edges from the input graph.
 Furthermore, each vertex and edge in the output graph stores the common group value and the number of represented elements.

+### Local Clustering Coefficient

+#### Overview
+The local clustering coefficient measures the connectedness of each vertex's neighborhood.
+Scores range from 0.0 (no edges between neighbors) to 1.0 (neighborhood is a clique).

+#### Details
+An edge between a vertex's neighbors is a triangle.
+Counting edges between neighbors is equivalent to counting the number of triangles which include the vertex.
+The clustering coefficient score is the number of edges between neighbors divided by the number of potential edges between neighbors.

+See the [Triangle Enumeration](#triangle-enumeration) library method for a detailed explanation of triangle enumeration.

+#### Usage
+The algorithm takes a simple, undirected graph as input and outputs a `DataSet` of tuples containing the vertex ID, vertex degree, and number of triangles containing the vertex.
+The vertex ID must be `Comparable` and `Copyable`.

 {% top %}